yanerchuang/smtpClient_socket/README.md

 # smtpClient_socket
-Source code sending email using python with smtp-client
+Source code sending email using python with smtp-client.

-need to config python version.
+need to fix conflict python version.
 I using python 3.x in this repo.